• Products

 You can easily get to pages based on your recent interaction with them from anywhere using the navigation.
 Once you are there, you can use the filter to narrow the list based on characters in the title of the page.

-To see recent pages:
+To see recent items:

 1. Click Recent in the navigation.